 Aim 4) Determine if select immune signaling pathways that are upregulated in response to Aβ and tau pathology contribute to declines in cognitive function independently or synergistically with the underlying proteinopathy.

 B. Progress.
 The Progress report is structured based on Milestones.
 The Notice of Grant Award for U01 AG046139 is dated 09/17/2013 with Dr. Todd Golde at the University of Florida as the Contact PI.
 The grant activity at Mayo Clinic was established on 11/09/2013.
-Thus the progress pertaining to Aim 1 and 2 covers a period of about 8 months.
-We probably were slightly overambitious on the milestones (blame here rests Contact tPI), as we were writing them with an expectation for a start date in October 2014.
-In any case we believe with a slight delay (1-2 months) on a few milestones we have made excellent overall progress, and that certainly we will meet milestones for year 2.
-We also insure that changes in milestones deliverables and changes in plans are vetted regularly with NIH staff.
+Thus the progress pertaining to Aim 1 and 2 covers a period of about 10 months.
+We probably were slightly overambitious on the milestones (blame here rests with the Contact PI), as we were writing them with an expectation for a start date in October 2014.
+In any case we believe we have made excellent overall progress, albeit with a slight delay (1-2 months) on a few milestones, and that we will meet our milestones for year 2.
+If we foresee any unexpected changes in milestone deliverables or changes in our plans, we will be sure to vet these changes with NIH staff well in advance.

 Milestone 1.
 50% Completion of human RNAseq studies.
 (2 brain regions TCx and Cbl: 50 AD, 50 primary tauopathy, 25 pathologic aging, 50 control subjects).